Gwrych Castle: Partial recovery

-Local folklore

-According to a few articles from 1913, on the main road leading to Colwyn Bay near Gwrych Castle, a person claimed that he saw a 'headless monster' in a field over a hedge.
-Someone else claimed they heard a screech on the same road, but both the headless creature and the screech were concluded to be the combination of a white sheep that looked headless due to its black head blending with the shadows of the hedges along with the accumulation of the morning mist and a broken tree-branch being blown by the wind.
-This heightened fear caused many people to avoid that road completely, walking miles longer or taking a train instead.
-Men also took up arms, purchasing revolvers to protect themselves on their way to work.
+Gwyrch Castle is a Grade I listed building.
+In 2024 the castle was placed in the highest category of risk on Cadw's Buildings at Risk register.

+Architecture

+The Cadw listing entry for the castle describes it as "a magnificent large scale example of a Romantic castellated mansion; particularly important for its relationship with its site and its spectacular and extensive Picturesque composition, one of the finest examples of its date in Britain".

+Listing designations

+Gwrych is a Grade I listed building.
+The estate is listed at Grade II* on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
+Many other structures on the wider estate are also listed, some at Grade II*, and some at Grade II: these include a belvedere, Lady Eleanor's Tower, the walls enclosing the estate, some agricultural buildings and a home farm, a much reduced fragment of the original house, and no fewer than six lodges.

 In the media

 Television

-Michael Portillo visited Gwrych Castle and met Mark Baker during series 9 episode 14 "Liverpool to Dolgarrog" of BBC's Great British Railway Journeys, first broadcast on 18 January 2018 and featured in BBC One Wales' Hidden Wales episode 1 (2018) presented by Will Millard.

-Gwrych Castle was featured in an episode of TV series Abandoned Engineering.

-In February 2020, Gwrych was briefly shown on S4C's subsidiary Hansh, where a Welsh artist and researcher for Gwrych Castle Preservation Trust, Rhŷn Williams, spoke about mental health and using his art as therapy to cope.
-The location was used to show the importance of keeping culture alive.
+Michael Portillo visited Gwrych Castle for an episode of Great British Railway Journeys, broadcast in 2018.
+The castle also featured in BBC One Wales' Hidden Wales in 2018, and in an episode of the series Abandoned Engineering.
+In February 2020, Gwrych was briefly shown on S4C's subsidiary Hansh, where a Welsh artist and researcher for the trust, Rhŷn Williams, spoke about mental health and using his art as therapy to cope.
 In November 2020, History Hit host Dan Snow interviewed Mark Baker, who has dedicated his working life to saving the castle.

-I'm a Celebrity...
+I'm a Celebrity...Get Me Out of Here!

-In late 2020, Gwrych Castle was used as the location of the 20th series of ITV's I'm a Celebrity...Get Me Out of Here!.
+In late 2020, Gwrych Castle was used as the location of the twentieth series of ITV's I'm a Celebrity...Get Me Out of Here!.
 Due to the COVID-19 pandemic, filming in Australia, the usual location for the series, was not possible.
 Subsequently, in May 2021, with their involvement at the castle, Mark Busk-Cowley, Roy Callow, Steve Kruger, Andy Milligan, James Tinsley and Mathieu Weekes won BAFTA awards for their contribution on the series.

-In November 2021, ITV's I'm a Celebrity.. returned at the castle; but during the first week of shooting, Storm Arwen damaged parts of the production facilities at Manorafon Farm Park, 1 km (0.6 miles) east of the castle.
+In November 2021, I'm a Celebrity...Get Me Out of Here! returned to the castle for its twenty-first series, however during the first week of shooting Storm Arwen damaged parts of the production facilities at Manorafon Farm Park, 1 km (0.6 miles) east of the castle.
 As a consequence, the show temporarily ceased filming and producers took the contestants off-set until filming could resume.
-The castle, however, was unaffected by the winds due to prior knowledge of Lloyd Hesketh Bamford-Hesketh who used Cefn yr Ogof's hill as a wind barrier against the north-westerly winds from the Irish Sea.
+The castle, however, was unaffected by the winds due to Lloyd Hesketh Bamford-Hesketh's foresight in using Cefn yr Ogof's hill as a wind barrier against the north-westerly winds from the Irish Sea.